 Please start with our Frequently Asked Questions.

-Android absintheurs, here's a great new absinthe app that's very simple, and very handy.
+Android absintheurs, here's a great absinthe app that's very simple, and very handy!
 Absinthe is best when diluted to the proper strength.
-While the exact strength is a matter of personal taste, absinthe is intended to be drunk as a mildly alcoholic aperitif, more like wine than liquor, at between 12% to 14% or so.
+While the exact strength is a matter of personal taste, absinthe is intended to be drunk as a mildly alcoholic aperitif, more like wine than liquor, at the same range of strengths as commonly found in wine: between 12% to 15% or so.

 Brian Robinson, review editor for the online forum [section of] The Wormwood Society,offers some insights on buying and preparing absinthe in the traditional style.
 Robinson is one of the most prolific collectors and reviewers of absinthe in the United States, with a personal stock ofmore than 150 brands from around the world, including some of the very rare pre-ban vintage bottles